Is a Correction Looming Ahead for Unity Software Inc. (U)

 Analysts’ Opinion of U

-Many brokerage firms have already submitted their reports for U stocks, with Morgan Stanley repeating the rating for U by listing it as a “Overweight.”
-The predicted price for U in the upcoming period, according to Morgan Stanley is $185 based on the research report published on December 14th of the previous year 2021.
+Many brokerage firms have already submitted their reports for U stocks, with BTIG Research repeating the rating for U by listing it as a “Buy.”
+The predicted price for U in the upcoming period, according to BTIG Research is $171 based on the research report published on January 10th of the current year 2022.

-Piper Sandler, on the other hand, stated in their research note that they expect to see U reach a price target of $180, previously predicting the price at $152.
-The rating they have provided for U stocks is “Overweight” according to the report published on November 10th, 2021.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see U reach a price target of $185, previously predicting the price at $130.
+The rating they have provided for U stocks is “Overweight” according to the report published on December 14th, 2021.

-Morgan Stanley gave a rating of “Equal-Weight” to U, setting the target price at $130 in the report published on November 10th of the previous year.
+Piper Sandler gave a rating of “Overweight” to U, setting the target price at $180 in the report published on November 10th of the previous year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at U starting from Helgason David, who sale 15,000 shares at the price of $139.52 back on Dec 13.
-After this action, Helgason David now owns 9,234,946 shares of Unity Software Inc., valued at $2,092,832 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at U starting from Downie Clive, who sale 33,333 shares at the price of $126.82 back on Jan 05.
+After this action, Downie Clive now owns 214,446 shares of Unity Software Inc., valued at $4,227,303 using the latest closing price.

 Stock Fundamentals for U